RichiCoder1/RichiCoder1/README.md

 ### Looking for Help?

-Most of my contributions go too tools that my teams interact with on a regular basis, but I'm always up to contribute however I can to projects in need (within moderation).
+Most of my contributions go to tools that my org's teams interact with on a regular basis or will be soon, but I'm always up to contribute however I can to projects in need (within moderation).
 What are some things I can help with?

 #### Technologies
 * .NET (Core)